NETWAYS/gitlab-training/day1/06_Server/04_Connect_Local_Remote.md

 # Requirements

 * SSH or HTTPS auth
-  * NWS apps come pre-defined with HTTPS clone/fetch only.
+  * NWS apps come pre-defined with HTTPS clone/fetch only
 * New GitLab repository for this user
 * Configure local repository for the remote server